 At this time, Stephanie’s contractions were a bit stronger and she was having some low pelvic pressure.
 Bret would stand with her as she breathed slowly through contractions, rubbing her back and lower belly with firm strokes.
 For some contractions, she would kneel by the birth tub or sit on the birth ball and sway back and forth.
 Megan arrived and was happy to see that the baby hadn’t been born yet!
 Shortly after 1:00 pm, Stephanie went to the bathroom and felt a pop and gush of fluid.
 She came out of the bathroom and climbed into the birth tub to begin pushing.
 Several minutes later, I began to see a head encased in the amniotic sac peeking out with each push.
 With Hazel looking over one shoulder and Bret by her other side, Stephanie calmly pushed out her daughter fully enclosed within the amniotic sac.
 As I helped float Sydney up to her mother’s chest, I gently peeled away the amniotic sac from her face and body.
 This is called being born “in the caul.”
 It doesn’t happen very often even in natural births (fewer than 1 in 80,000 births), and is even more rare in hospitals where the bag of waters is broken artificially at almost every birth.
 It is thought to be a special blessing that confers magical or special abilities on the child, some of which include never being lost at sea, having psychic powers, and being able to find underground water sources.
 My own son was born in the caul, so I have a special love for this rare event :).

-The bright afternoon became early evening as we helped Stephanie deliver the placenta, get washed up, and nestle into bed with her family and friends.
+The bright afternoon became early evening as we helped Stephanie deliver the placenta, get washed up, and settle into bed with family and friends.
 Sydney nursed right away with determination as Hazel looked on in wonder at her new tiny sister.

 Welcome to the world Sydney!
 Congratulations Stephanie, Bret, and big sister Hazel!